zhewang2001/zhewang2001.github.io/_publications/2025/multiagentbench.md

 pub:            '<span class="gradient-text"><strong>ACL</strong></span>'
 pub_date:       "2025"
 abstract: >-
-  In this paper, we introduce \textbf{MultiAgentBench}, a comprehensive benchmark designed to evaluate LLM-based multi-agent systems across diverse, interactive scenarios.
+  In this paper, we introduce MultiAgentBench, a comprehensive benchmark designed to evaluate LLM-based multi-agent systems across diverse, interactive scenarios.
 Our framework measures not only task completion but also the quality of collaboration and competition using novel, milestone-based key performance indicators.
 cover:          /assets/images/covers/multiagentbench_overview.pdf
 authors:
 - Kunlun Zhu†